 Before Neuer, goalkeepers such as Denmark’s Peter Schmeichel were redefining the possible in terms of shot-stopping.
-But in a game in which every specialist is increasingly required to be a generalist – a trend foretold by Rinus Michel’s Total Football in the 1970s – keepers who are shot-stoppers may become as rare as full-backs who only tackle and strikers who do nothing but score in the six-yard box.
+But in a game in which every specialist is increasingly required to be a generalist, keepers who are simply shot-stoppers are fast becoming as rare as full-backs who only tackle and strikers who do nothing but score in the six-yard box.
 Here's the backstory of how we got to this point.

 Being the only player allowed to handle the ball in a game officially known as football has given these self-proclaimed silkworms licence for some eccentric exhibitionism.
 In 1916, William Foulkes, the gargantuan Chelsea, England and Sheffield United keeper, laughingly recalled picking up one combative striker, rubbing his nose in the mud and, with one hand, passing him to a trainer.
 Such antics make René Higuita’s scorpion kick, Sepp Maier’s comic duck-chase and John Burridge’s Superman costume – worn under his Wolves kit to win £100 from Kevin Keegan – look decidedly low-key.